ZhukMax/insly/README.md

 sum.
 ```

 You can find my answer in directory `./task2`.
-I use vanilla PHP 7 and JavaScript (ES5.1),
+I used vanilla PHP 7 and JavaScript (ES5.1),
-but you didn't say something about Styles and that's why I'm using Facebook bootstrap 4
-css-file in `index.html`.
+and Facebook bootstrap 4 css-file in `index.html`.

 If you want check this task in browser then start php server:
 `cd ./test2 | php -S localhost:9001`.
 You can open http://localhost:9001 in browser now.